Chapter 19: The Tragedy at Ong Thanh 062025

 until just very recently.
 Maybe he shared the dirty details of his home

-life with Jim on one of those very damp drizzly dark nights, in a smelly
+life with Jim on one of those very damp, drizzly nights, in a smelly

 bunker somewhere in the middle of War Zone C. Maybe he shared them

-because he just couldn't keep the mental anguish to himself any longer.
+because he couldn't keep the mental anguish to himself any longer.
+No

-No matter how or where Terry told Jim, however, it was shared and that
+matter how or where Terry told Jim, however, it was shared, and that was

-was all that mattered.
-One black night Terry vomited the entire smelly
+all that mattered.
+One black night, Terry vomited the entire smelly,

 rotten mess about his wife and her lover straight into Big Jim's Lap.